worldbank/wb-reproducible-research-repository/reproducibility_package_checklist.md

     * For each dataset: include filename, source, URL, and access year.
 Provide a link (if public), or step-by-step instructions on how/where/when a third party can access the data (if restricted or embargoed)
     * Description of any restrictions on data access, publication, or storage/retention periods based on data terms of use
     * Rights statement confirming that the authors had legitimate access to all data used in the manuscript

+    See our [FAQ](https://worldbank.github.io/wb-reproducible-research-repository/reproducibility_FAQs.html#how-do-i-document-the-datasets-used-in-the-reproducibility-package) for guidance on documenting different types of datasets.

   * [ ] **Outputs used in the paper** (e.g., tables and figures) in raw form